solosoyfranco/SysDevEngineer/README.md

 * What is a tunnel and how you can bypass a http proxy?

+        HTTP tunneling is used to create a network link between two computers  in conditions of restricted network connectivity including firewalls, NATs and ACLs, among other restrictions.
+The tunnel is created by an intermediary called a proxy server which is usually located in a DMZ.

+        You can't bypass a proxy if it is configured correctly.
+You can get around a proxy, but it requires significant work and a external server.
+        Ways are using ssh-tunneling over https, or a VPN also simulating https connections.

 * What is the difference between IDS and IPS?

+        IDS (Intrusion Detection Systems) and IPS (Intrusion Prevention Systems) go hand in hand when it comes to network integrity of organizations.
+        The main thing that differentiates IDS from IPS is that IDS is for monitoring networks while IPS is all about control systems.

-* What shorcuts do you use on a regular basis?
+* What shortcuts do you use on a regular basis?

+        TAB is my ultimate friend for autocomplete.
+Ctrl+C for interrupt and abort.
+Ctrl+L is the equivalent to clear console.
+Ctrl+A move the cursor to the beginning of the line.
+Ctrl+E moves the cursor to the end of the line.
+Ctrl+R back search.
+Ctrl+/ undo.
+Ctrl+W: delete last word of command & close current tab.

 * What is the Linux Standard Base?

+        The Linux Standard Base (LSB) was a joint project by several Linux distributions under the organizational structure of the Linux foundation to standardize the software system structure, including the Filesystem Hierarchy standard used in the Linux Kernel.

 * What is an atomic operation?

+        Atomic operations provide instructions which complete oin one instruction cycle.
+Since atomic instructions complete in one single instruction cycle, they are not interrupted by other CPUs trying to access the same memory location.
+This prevents race conditions.
+        Linux provides two types of atomic operations -
+          - Atomic operations on integer variables
+          - atomic operation that operate on individual bits

 * Your freshly configured http server is not running after a restart, what can you do?

-        check the status, and start the service, check logs, and enable the service to start at startup boot
+        Make sure the service ir running.
+        ```sudo systemctl restart apache2``` or ```httpd``` for Redhat environments.
+        Check your server configuration.
+        ```sudo apache2ctl -t``` or ```httpd -t```
+        Check logs
+        ```sudo ls /var/log/apache2/``` or ```/httpd/```
+        Check other services, databases, firewall, network connections, or file permissions.

 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?

-        autorized keys to connect to different hosts
+        This file containers a list of public keys, one-per-line, that are authorized to login into this account.
+        This file is used to authenticate using SSH keys.
+A user must have an SSH key pair on their local computer.
+On the remote server, the public key must be copied to a file within the user's home directory at ```~/.ssh/authorized_keys```

 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?

-        you need to disable password access on the server
+        A couple of things to look around...
+        - open configuration tile ```/etc/ssh/ssh_config```
+        - look for ```PreferredAuthentications```
+        - make sure ```password``` comes after ```publickey```
+          - ```PublickeyAuthentication``` should be set to YES.
+        - make sure to configure the right permissions on ```~/.ssh/```

 * Did you ever create RPM's, DEB's or solaris pkg's?

+        Yes, I have compiled projects which I download from Github.
+No own project so far

 * What does ```:(){ :|:& };:``` do on your system?

+        The ```:(){ :|:& };:``` is nothing but a bash function.
+This function get executed recursively.
+It is often used by sysadmin to test user process limitations on server.
+Linux process limits can be configured via ```/etc/security/limits.conf``` and PAM to avoid bash fork() bomb.
+        The fork bomb is a form of denial-of-service (DoS) attack against a Linux or Unix-based system.
+Once a successful fork bomb has been activated in a system it may not be possible to resume normal operation without rebooting the system as the only solution to a fork bomb is to destroy all instances of it.

 * How do you catch a Linux signal on a script?

+        With a built-in bash command ```trap [action] [signal]``` that is used to execute a command when the shell receives any signal.
+For example, the most common signal of bash is SIGINT (signal interrupt).

 * Can you catch a SIGKILL?

+        You cannot, at least not for the process being killed.

-* What's happening when the Linux kernel is staring the OOM killer and how does it choose which process to kill first?
+* What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?

+        If memory is exhaustively used up by processes, to the extent which can possibly threaten the stability of the system, then the OOM killer comes into the picture.
+The OOM killer has to select the best process to kill.
+Best here refers to a process which will free up the maximum memory upon killing and is also the least important to the system.

-* Describe the linux boot process with as much detail as possible, staring from when the system is powered on and ending when you get a prompt.
+* Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.

-        start with the check any hardware changes on the system on the BIOS, initiate the boot order, start the boot partition of the linux, etc
+        The following are the 6 high level stages of a typical Linux boot process:
+        1. BIOS: Basic input/output system executes MBR
+        2. MBR: Master Boot Record, executes GRUB
+        3. GRUB: Grand Unified Bootloader executes Kernel
+        4. Kernel: Kernel executes /sbin/init
+        5. Init: Init executes runlevel programs
+        6. Runlevel: Runlevel programs are executed from /etc/rc.d/rc*.d/

 * What's a chroot jail?

+        A chroot (short for change root) is a Unix operation that change the apparent root directory to one specified by the user.It allows you to run a program (process) with a root directory other than /.
+The program cannot see or access files outside the designated directory tree.

 * When trying to unmount a directory it says it's busy, how to find out which PID holds the directory?

+        Use ``` lsof | grep /media/busymediahere ```to find out what is using the mount.

 * What's LD_PRELOAD and when it's used?

+        If you set LD_PRELOAD to the path of a shared object, that file will be loaded before any other library (including the C runtime).

 * You ran a binary and nothing happened.
 How would you debug this?

+        There is a set of tools which would be using to debugging the binaries.
+        - ```file```: Help to determine the file type.
+        - ```ldd```: Print shared object dependencies.
+        - ```ltrace```: A library call tracer.
+        - ```hexdump```: Display file contents in ASCII, decimal, hexadecimal or octal.
+        - ```strings```: print the strings of printable characters in files.

 * What are cgroups? can you specify a scenario where you could use them?

+        A control group (cgroup)  is a Linux kernel feature that limits, accounts for, and isolates the resource (CPU, memory, disk I/O, network and so on) of a collection of processes.
+So basically you use cgroups to control how much of a given key resource (CPU, memory, network and disk) can be accessed or used by a process or set of processes.

-* How can you remove/delete a file with file-name consisting of only non-printable/non-type-able-characters?
+* How can you remove/delete a file with file-name consisting of only non-printable/non-typeable-characters?

+        First ensure that the name is right with: ```ls -ld $'\177```', if it shows the right file, then use rm: ```rm $'\177'```
+        Another approach is to use ```rm -i -- *``` .
+With the -i option requires confirmation before removing a file, so you can skip all files you want to keep.

 * How can you increase or decrease the priority of a process in Linux?

+        You can change the priority of a running process to a value lower or higher than the base scheduling priority by using the ```nice``` command from the terminal.

 ### Expert Linux Questions:

 * A running process gets ```EAGAIN: Resource temporarily unavailable``` on reading a socket.
 How can you close this bad socket/file descriptor without killing the process?
-* What do you control with swapiness?
+* What do you control with swappiness?

+        Swappiness is the kernel parameter that defines how much (and how often) your Linux kernel will copy RAM contents to swap.
+This parameter's default value is "60" and it can take anything from "0" to "100".
+The higher value of the swappiness parameter, the more aggressively you kernel will swap.

 * How do you change TCP stack buffers?
 How do you calculate it?

 * What is Huge Tables?
 Why isn't enabled by default?
 Why and when use it?
 * What is LUKS?
 How to use it?